Meeting and surpassing all audience expectations every day.

 Try this.

-You're at Howard, grab number eight.
+You can grab number eight.

 You're at Howard University.

-Here comes the president of the United States, the first African American president.
+Here comes the President of the United States, the first African-American president.

-Keep in mind again why so many white people voted for him.
+Keep in mind, again, why so many white people voted for him.

 Believe me, a lot of Republicans voted for Obama hoping to end all this racial strife, hoping that the symbolism of it would send such a message to black people.

-Hey, there's not any racism, any racism anymore.
+Hey, there's not any racism anymore.

 How can there be racism when there's a black president?